holls91/Move-n-Slash/README.md

 Playing Move'n'Slash is very simple:

 - Open the link, click on Play button and wait for a few seconds;
-- In the meanwhile, move yourself about 1 meter/1 meter and half away from webcam and raise your right hand a bit, just like you were going to greet someone;
+- In the meanwhile, move yourself about 1 meter/1 meter and half away from webcam and, when asked, raise your right hand a bit, just like you were going to greet someone;
 - To defeat the enemies, you need to use your sword!
 To use it, just put your right hand on your left hip (or viceversa) and you will hear "Enemy 1 defeated!".
 When a new enemy comes, you will hear a "pop" sound;
-- Once you've defeated an enemy, just put your hand to greet again (using the sword all the time isn't funny, is it? :))
+- Once you've defeated an enemy, just put your hand to greet again or put your arms along your body (using the sword all the time isn't funny, is it? :))
 - Use your "sword-arm" until you defeat all the enemies!
 - Once you've cleared the stage, you will hear a message of victory and your score :)

 To play again, just click on the Play button one more time!

 ## I'd like to contribute, how can I do this?
 It would be great!
-Once the code will be on this repository, you can do a pull request.
+Just fork this project and create a pull request.
 I'd love to see your ideas!